yrro/hitron-exporter/README.md

 A [Prometheus](https://prometheus.io/) exporter for the Hitron CGN series CPE.

+The Hitron CGN series CPE are a combination cable modem, Wi-Fi access points, Analog Telephone Adapter, router, firewall device.

 Tested with my CGNV4-FX4 as provided by [Virgin Media business](https://www.virginmediabusiness.co.uk/help-and-advice/products-and-services/hitron-router-guide/).

+If you've tried it with another model, [please let me know](mailto:sam@robots.org.uk).
+And, of course, pull requests are welcome!

 ## Features

-This exporter uses the [multi-target exporter pattern](https://prometheus.io/docs/guides/multi-target-exporter/), where the list of cable modems and parameters for probing them live in Prometheus's config file.
+This exporter uses the [multi-target exporter pattern](https://prometheus.io/docs/guides/multi-target-exporter/), where the list of CPE devices and parameters for probing them live in Prometheus's config file.

 Credentials can be stored securely in a [FreeIPA](https://www.freeipa.org/) vault.
 At some point I'll add the ability to retrieve them from a config file as well.

-Communcation with the cable modem is secured by TLS; the TLS server certificate fingerprint is checked against the value configured in Prometheus.
+Communcation with the CPE device is secured by TLS; the TLS server certificate fingerprint is checked against the value configured in Prometheus.

 Written in [Python](https://python.org/) (or is this an anti-feature?)